-If you want to become wealthy, there are a few things you can do to get started.
+Now you know the difference between rich vs wealthy.
+So, if you want to become wealthy, there are a few things you can do to get started.
 Don’t just focus on how big your paycheck is.
 You also want to avoid schemes that sell you ideas to get rich quickly.
 Instead, follow these steps to eliminate debt and have the right mindset when it comes to amassing wealth.

 Save 10-15% of your paycheck every month

 The first step to becoming wealthy is to save a portion of your paycheck every month, no matter how much or how little you make.
 Always set aside at least 10% to 15% every month.